ithinkido/vypye_to_kicad/README.md

 This is a dirty hack, but i works ( with lots of caveats )
 1. you ***must*** use `splittall` when reading the file
 2. you will have to manualy edit the config.toml to fix the line width of the generated file.
-3. No chance of filled shaped here, just plain old lines
+3. No chance of filled shapes here, just plain old lines
 4. orientaion is a bit wonky, but still usable

 eg: